InventorB/Encryptor/README.md

 ## Features and Functionality

-*   **Text Encryption/Decryption:** Encrypts and decrypts text messages using a symmetric key algorithm.
+*   **Encryption/Decryption Functionality:** Encrypts and decrypts text messages using a symmetric key algorithm.
 The script uses a substitution cipher coupled with multiplication for over 1 million total possibilities.
 Someone determined could crack the code, but it's enough to protect a casual message.
 *   **Diffie-Hellman Key Exchange:** Securely generates a shared secret key between two parties using the Diffie-Hellman algorithm.
 This is implemented across `Stepone.html` and `Steptwo.html`.
-*   **Simple Interface:** Provides a simple HTML-based user interface for easy encryption and decryption.
+*   **Simple, Mobile Friendly Interface:** Provides a simple HTML-based user interface for easy encryption and decryption.
+Laptop, tablet, phone all work!
 *   **URL Sharing:** Allows sharing encrypted messages and keys via URL parameters.
 No more copying keys!
-*   **Message Sharing:** Supports direct message sharing (SMS) of encrypted text and URLs for easy sharing.
+*   **Message Sharing:** Easy links make sharing over SMS/iMessage a walk in the park.
-*   **Key Validation:** Basic validation to ensure keys are within an acceptable range.
+*   **Key Validation:** Errors are alerted to the user.

 ## Technology Stack